Undergraduate study | Scandinavian Studies

 Edinburgh is the only university in Scotland, and one of only two in the UK, to offer undergraduate honours programmes in Scandinavian Studies, enabling you to learn modern Danish, Swedish or Norwegian in the context of Scandinavian culture, past and present.

-You’ll be part of a small, friendly community of staff and students at all levels who really value each other’s interests, input and expertise, and where there’s lots going on in the subject area (including a regular seminar series featuring visiting speakers), all within a School passionate about languages, literatures and cultures from around the globe.
+You’ll be part of a small, friendly community of staff and students at all levels who really value each other’s interests, input and expertise, and where there’s lots going on in the subject area.
+Edinburgh itself is a world-leading festival city with excellent cultural and research links to the Nordic nations, and a great Scandinavian scene.

 - You’ll specialise in the modern language of either Denmark, Norway or Sweden but, whichever you choose, you’ll also gain an understanding of the other two.